EPCCed/2025-10-22_GreenHPC_Bham/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- This course covers green HPC system use, in particular
+- This course covers green HPC system use, in particular:
     - **Carbon Efficiency**: Emit the least amount of carbon possible.
     - **Energy Efficiency**: Use the least amount of energy possible.
     - **Carbon Awareness**: Do more when the electricity is cleaner and do less when the electricity is dirtier.
     - **Hardware Efficiency**: Use the least amount of embodied carbon possible.
     - **Measurement**: What you cannot measure, you cannot improve.
     - **Reducing Emissions**: Understand mechanisms of carbon reduction.

 ::::::::::::::::::::::::::::::::::::::::::::::::::